hadoop-sandbox/hadoop-sandbox/README.md

 ## Smoke test

-:warning: *WARNING:* The following steps will need to store data on disk.
+:warning: The following steps will need to store data on disk.
 When running on macOS, you should ensure that Docker's *Disk image size* is set to a capacity that can hold the dataset (9.3 GiB in the example) at least 3 times.